hkore1/AlleleSortR/README.md

 ```

 ## Overview
-The program works iteratively, where the user provides the number of iterations to run and the first iteration uses the provided input alignments.
+The program works iteratively, whereby the user provides the number of iterations to run and the first iteration uses the provided input alignments.
 Subsequent iterations use the sorted/renamed alignments that were generated in the previous iteration.

 Steps: